grails/grails-views/README.md

 The result is all JSON views have a `page` object that can be used to control the HTTP response:

     page.header "Token", "foo"

+## Markup Views

+Markup views use Groovy's [MarkupTemplateEngine](http://docs.groovy-lang.org/docs/next/html/documentation/template-engines.html#_the_markuptemplateengine).

+### Installation

+Add the following dependency to the `dependencies` block of your `build.gradle`:

+    compile "org.grails.plugins:grails-views-markup:1.0.0-SNAPSHOT"

+### Usage

+Markup views go in the `grails-app/views` directory using the file extension `gml`.
+They are regular Groovy scripts and can be opened in the Groovy editor of your IDE.

+Example Markup View:

+    model {
+        Iterable<Map> cars
+    }
+    xmlDeclaration()
+    cars {
+        cars.each {
+            car(make: it.make, model: it.model)
+        }
+    }

+All Markup views implement the [JsonView](markup/src/main/groovy/grails/plugin/markup/view/api/MarkupView.groovy) and [HttpView](core/src/main/groovy/grails/views/api/HttpView.groovy) traits and extend from the [MarkupViewTemplate](markup/src/main/groovy/grails/plugin/markup/view/MarkupViewTemplate.groovy) base class.

+### Shared Features with JSON views

+All of the features of JSON views (links, page header customization, i18n etc.) work the same in markup views.